Engee documentation

 To use this parameter, set the Charge dynamics parameter to Five time-constant dynamics.

-Fifth time constant is the fifth RC time constant
+Fifth time constant — fifth time constant of RC

 The time constant of the fifth parallel RC section.
 This value is equal to R*C and affects the dynamics of the RC section.